John Bost

-Jean Antoine Bost (March 4, 1817 in Moutier-Grandval, canton of Bern-1 November 1881) was a Swiss Calvinist pastor and musician.
-His father, Ami Bost, was also a Pastor.
+Jean Antoine Bost (March 4, 1817 in Moutier-Grandval, canton of Bern-1 November 1881) was a French-Swiss Calvinist pastor and musician.
+His father, Ami Bost, was also a pastor.
 He learned the piano with Franz Liszt.

-In 1840, he gave up his musical career and he became Pastor in La Force, village of the Dordogne valley of France.
-In 1846, he inaugurated the new temple and decided to build the Asylum of his dreams by the temple.
+In 1840, he gave up his musical career and became a pastor in La Force, village of the Dordogne valley of France.
+In 1846, he inaugurated there a new temple and decided to build the asylum of his dreams by that temple.
 'La Famille' (the Family) was inaugurated on May 24, 1848.
-It was immediately made available to children, orphans, disabled, incurables.
-He created 9 asylums during his life.
+It was immediately made available to children, orphans, disabled and incurables.
+He created 9 asylums during his lifetime.
 In 1861, he married Eugénie Ponterie.

-He was elected as a member of the American Philosophical Society in 1864.
+He was elected a member of the American Philosophical Society in 1864.

-The Asylum has since flourished to become the John Bost Foundation where over 1000 people with a wide variety of disabilities live.
+The asylum has since flourished to become the John Bost Foundation where over 1000 people with a wide variety of disabilities live.